 Architects: Clifford A. Balch and Walker & Eisen (Percy Augustus Eisen and Albert Raymond Walker) were associated architects on the project.
 Balch and the W&E firm individually designed many other Los Angeles theaters in addition to teaming up for the UA building spree.
 The Four Star was a standard United Artists style house for the period with deco panels on the front labeled "Unity" and "Artistry."

 A sketch done by the architectural team of Walker & Eisen/Clifford Balch that appeared with an article in the December 19, 1931 issue of Motion Picture Herald.
 It's on Internet Archive and also reproduced at the bottom of this page.
 They don't identify it as a particular theatre but say it's typical of the group of UA houses at the time.
 Thanks to Eric Lynxwiler for posting this on Flickr.
 It also appears in the Historical Photographs Collection of the Miracle Mile Residential Association.
-Don't miss browsing through Eric's Los Angeles Theatres set on Flickr that includes nearly 500 terrific photos.
+Don't miss browsing through Eric's Los Angeles Theatres set on Flickr that includes over 700 terrific photos.

 The design of the Four Star was similar to the Balch/Walker & Eisen designed UA theatres in Long Beach, Inglewood, Pasadena, El Centro, and East Los Angeles (that one later called the UA Alameda).
 These were all strictly film-only theatres.
 While we have shots of the Four Star, the only other one of this bunch for which vintage interior photos have surfaced is the one in Long Beach.